- Include a single configuration file

 - if: $CI_COMMIT_BRANCH == $CI_DEFAULT_BRANCH

-Content of .gitlab-ci.yml
+Content of .gitlab-ci.yml:

 include: 'https://company.com/autodevops-template.yml'